Aviva exits China funds sector amid rising competition, falling assets

 The insurer, Britain’s second biggest, in July unveiled plans to sell or close more than a quarter of its businesses in a shake-up aimed at regaining the support of investors irked by the group’s flagging share price.

 The pullback from the China fund business could be linked to that, one analyst said.
-Aviva currently owns a life insurance venture in China with the country’s top grain trader COFCO Group CNCOF.UL.
+Aviva currently owns a life insurance venture in China with the country’s top grain trader COFCO Group .

-Foreign financial firms, including leading ones such as HSBC (HSBA.L), Morgan Stanley (MS.N) and UBS UBSN.VX have jumped into the Chinese funds market over the past decade, lured by the promise of economic growth and rapid wealth creation.
+Foreign financial firms, including leading ones such as HSBC , Morgan Stanley and UBS have jumped into the Chinese funds market over the past decade, lured by the promise of economic growth and rapid wealth creation.

 But while the number of funds on offer has more than tripled since 2007 to over 1,000 now, the industry’s total assets are down by a quarter over the same period, reflecting in part the sliding stock markets.
 That has led to intense competition among the 73 players in the industry.